 What do I need to do before I set up an SSO?

-Before integrating SSO with Chili Piper, you will need to contact your customer service rep to enable this integration.
-You will be unable to proceed further until it has been enabled.
+Before integrating SSO with Chili Piper, you must contact your Customer Success or Onboarding rep to enable this integration.
+You will be unable to proceed further until it has been allowed.

 How do I set up Okta for Chili Piper?